Apisov/themidibus/README.md

+_Slightly modified version to make it work as jar library in java project_

+The trick for using Processing first project in Java project was copied from [here](https://github.com/sojamo/oscp5)

 The MidiBus is a MIDI library for [Processing](http://www.processing.org/) which provides a fast and easy way to send and receive MIDI data. <!--more-->The MidiBus is desgined primarily for real time MIDI applications.
 It's focused on MIDI I/O and keeps the frills to a minimum; currently it has no built in sequencer, file read/write, MIDI recording/playback.

 # Installation